Beyond Parents? Prediction Gaps in University Completion Using Population-Scale Networks and Flexible Machine Learning: Introduction

+We find that parental socioeconomic background captures most predictable variation in university completion.
+Once parental background is known, early-life social contexts---including extended family, schools, and neighborhoods---add little predictive power, even when measured with rich administrative data and modeled using flexible graph neural networks.
+It is possible that the early-life social contexts of children are not independently consequential for university completion because they are largely stratified by parental background and act as channels through which parental advantage is reproduced.
+Alternatively, both contexts and parental characteristics might reflect shared unobserved factors, or the relevant contextual processes might simply not be captured in administrative data.

+Importantly, prediction gaps do exist for subpopulations.
+They are largest among children with absent fathers, especially girls and those with less-educated mothers.
+For these groups, early-life social contexts contribute substantially to the predictability of university completion.
+Possible explanations include gendered coping strategies, compensatory ties beyond the nuclear family, differential institutional responses, or unmeasured family and community processes.
+We therefore treat this pattern as a candidate puzzle for future research, not as evidence for a resolved mechanism.

 This article makes important contributions to three bodies of literature.
-First, we speak to the intergenerational mobility literature by confirming that parental socioeconomic status remains the strongest predictor of educational success, and showing that the relationship is weaker for disadvantaged students.
-Second, we contribute to the promising emerging literature investigating the relationship between social capital and mobility.
-Our findings that social contexts do not add much predictability in the pooled sample suggest that social contexts may operate primarily as mediators for the persistence of intergenerational advantage.
-Third, we advance the computational social science literature by showing that machine learning prediction methods can support sociological theory-building rather than undermining it.
+First, we speak to the intergenerational mobility literature by confirming that even population-scale network data and flexible network models leave parental socioeconomic status as the dominant predictor of educational success.
+Second, we contribute to the promising literature investigating the relationship between social capital and mobility.
+Our findings that social contexts do not add much predictability in the pooled sample suggest that social contexts either operate as mediators for the persistence of intergenerational advantage, or there are common unmeasured factors impacting both parental characteristics and social contexts.
+Finally, we contribute to an emerging literature showing that machine learning prediction methods can support sociological theory-building rather than undermine it.
+When prediction gaps appear, as for girls with absent fathers, they identify subpopulations meriting mechanism-focused inquiry.
+When they do not appear, as elsewhere in our analysis, they strengthen the validity of the modeled theories of educational attainment.